maximluniov/todoappts/README.md

 # Available Scripts

 ###  `npm run dev`
-TO RUN THIS APP YOU SHOULD USE THIS SCPIRT, IT WILL TURN ON A SERVER ANS START THE APPLICATION!!!!
+TO RUN THIS APP YOU SHOULD USE THIS SCPIRT, IT WILL TURN ON A SERVER AND START THE APPLICATION!!!!